 Like priestly formation, there are four dimensions to the formation of the diaconate: human, spiritual, intellectual and pastoral.
 In order for a man to be considered for the permanent diaconate, he must show that he has a stable marriage and home life as well as a stable job.
 His human development will be further evaluated to be sure that the formation process has a positive impact on his life and leads him to greater maturity as a Christian man.

 Candidates must also meet regularly with a spiritual director and attend monthly spiritual formation conferences.
-They will also work with their pastor each of the four years in some aspect of diaconal pastoral ministry (e.g. catechesis, ministry to the sick, social outreach, etc.).
+They will also work with their pastor each of the four years, following candidacy, in some aspect of diaconal pastoral ministry (e.g. catechesis, ministry to the sick, social outreach, etc.).
 The Diocese of Jackson has reached an agreement with Spring Hill College in Mobile, Ala., to help with the theological formation of the candidates.
 The candidates will be able to earn a Masters of Theological Studies through Spring Hill as part of their intellectual formation.
 Spring Hill will also assist the diocese in the spiritual formation of the candidates, drawing on its rich Ignatian spiritual heritage as a Jesuit institution.

 Each year the candidates are expected to make a group retreat with their wives.
 This retreat will help them more clearly discern their calling, their area of ministerial service and their own spirituality.